 - Students can purchase a membership to the gym on campus, which is equipped with aerobic machines and weights.
 There is a library, a museum, and a student center with a bar and room for activities.

-- Pre-semester Option: early August to early January
+- Fall Pre-semester Option: early August to early October

-- Spring Semester: mid January to early June
+- Spring Semester: late February to early June

 Cost & Financial Considerations

-Cost includes tuition, housing, airfare from designated US cities, program related activities, administrative fee, international medical insurance, and emergency evacuation coverage.
+Cost includes tuition, housing, airfare from designated US cities, program related activities, administrative fee, overseas medical insurance, and emergency evacuation coverage.